joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-26-knockoff-polygons.md

 4. Repeat.
 ```

-This is a probabilistic approach and, so, you can never know that you've actually found the maximum.
-But you can put a lower bound on the probability of any potential maxima that are still hiding.
+This is a probabilistic approach and, so, you can never know that you've actually found an optimal set.
+But you can put a lower bound on the probability of any potential optima that are still hiding.
+In the code below, we bail out of a set of random points as soon as we determine that it can't beat the current optimum.

 ```mathematica
 hasNoIntersectionFast[setOfLines_] := (